Challenges faced by dementia carers

 Over 1,200 dementia carers shared their insights with us in our 2024 survey and we are extremely grateful to everyone who participated.

 Our findings reveal how unexpected events put a huge strain on carers, which can result in negative consequences for their health and well-being.
-In our report we share some of the personal testimonies we received and recommend what support dementia carers should get.
+In our report we shared some of the personal testimonies we received and recommend what support dementia carers should get.

 Inside our report you’ll discover Lisa’s story.
 When no one else was available to care for her husband, who has mixed dementia, she had to cancel surgery.